Machine learning with neural networks: Adaptation of the learning rate

 A suitable sequence of coefficients $\alpha_t$ is defined by recursion \cite{SutskeverPhD}.
 The coefficients $\alpha_t$ approach unity from below as $t$ increases.

-Nesterov's accelerated-gradient method is more efficient than the simple momentum method, because the accelerated-gradient method evaluates the gradient at an extrapolated point, not at the initial point.
-Figure \figref{C6S3Nesterov} illustrates why this better.
-In practice, Nesterov's method often works better than the simple momentum scheme.
-Since it is not much more difficult to implement, it is now used quite frequently.
-There are other ways of adapting the learning rate during training, see Section 4.10 in the book by Haykin \cite{Haykin}.
+Nesterov's accelerated-gradient method is more accurate than the simple momentum method, because the accelerated-gradient method evaluates the gradient at an extrapolated point, not at the initial point.
+Figure \figref{C6S3Nesterov} illustrates a situation where Nesterov's method converges more rapidly.
+Nesterov's method is not much more difficult to implement than Equation (\ref{eq:inertia}), and it is not much more expensive in terms of computational cost.

-Finally, the learning rate need not be the same for all neurons.
-It is often the case that the weights feeding into neurons in the layers close to the output layer experience large energy gradients than the weights close to the input layer \cite{Haykin}.
-To make all neurons learn at approximately the same rate, one can reduce the learning rate for the layers that are further to the right in the network layout.